dwwwtan/EngriskApp/README.md

 # EngriskApp
-A simple mobile application for learning English, built with Java and Kotlin, offering interactive lessons, vocabulary practice, and grammar exercises.
+A mobile application for learning English, built with Java and Kotlin, featuring interactive lessons, flashcard-based vocabulary practice, and grammar exercises.